Lramseyer/vaporview/API_DOCS.md

 - **units** - (Optional) Time Unit - If not specified, will default to waveform dump format time units "fs" | "ps" | "ns" | "us" | "µs" | "ms" | "s" | "ks"
 - **markerType** - (Optional) Marker Type - 0: Main Marker, 1: Alt Marker

+## waveformViewer.getOpenDocuments

+Returns a list of open waveform viewer documents

+### Arguments: none

+### Return: object

+Remember that to get a valid return value, all vscode commands must be called with an await keyword!

+- **documents** - List of URIs corresponding to open documents
+- **lastActiveDocument** - URI of last active or currently active wavefrom viewer document

+## waveformViewer.getViewerSettings

+### Return: object

+Returns the viewer settings in th esame schema as the save file

+### Arguments: object

+- **uri** - (Optional) Document URI - if not defined, this function will use the currently active, or last active document

+## waveformViewer.getValuesAtTime

+### Arguments: object

+- **uri** - (Optional) Document URI - if not defined, this function will use the currently active, or last active document
+- **time** - (optional) if not defined, will use marker time for the document
+- **instancePaths** - Array of instance path strings

+### Return: Array of objects

+- **instancePath** - Instance path string
+- **value** - Value as string

+Note that if an instance path input is not found in the netlist, the result will not return a value for it.

 # Signal Value Links

 Something that has been in my roadmap for a while is the ability to "Allow users to link .objdump files to a program counter value for a more integrated debug experience" This was something I wanted when I first created vaporview (because I was debugging a CPU with no GDB or ETM tracing.)
 How cool would it be to debug a CPU with a waveform dump and actually connect it back to the line of code it's running?
 In brainstorming how to implelent it, I have a proposed solution, but it's actually a more general solution.